Discrimination

 There are various types of discrimination claims which may be brought in the Employment Tribunal.
+These include sex, age, sexuality, race, religion or belief, nationality and/or disability discrimination.

 The financial losses are unlimited, unlike unfair dismissal claims which contain a statutory limit.

-Proving your claim for discrimination
+Proving your employment discrimination settlement agreement claim

-If you believe that a discrimination claim may have arisen before or as a result of you being offered the settlement agreement, you should advise your solicitor accordingly.
+If you believe that a discrimination claim may have arisen before or as a result of you being offered the discrimination settlement agreement, you should advise your solicitor accordingly.

-It is for your instructed solicitor to factor that into his or her thinking when advising you on your settlement agreement.
+It is for your instructed solicitor to factor that into his or her thinking when advising you on your employment discrimination settlement agreement.
 This will have a significant impact on whether or not you should sign the settlement agreement or whether you should consider negotiating the sums being offered to you under that agreement.

 Types of discrimination

-Discrimination primarily comes in two forms firstly direct discrimination and secondly indirect discrimination.
+Discrimination primarily comes in two forms: firstly direct discrimination and secondly indirect discrimination.

 Direct discrimination